José Fernando Bautista

-José Fernando Bautista Quintero is a Colombian lawyer and politician.
+José Fernando Bautista Quintero (1963 – 8 August 2024) was a Colombian lawyer and politician.
 Bautista was appointed Ambassador of Colombia to Venezuela by President Juan Manuel Santos Calderón to mend relations with the administration of President Hugo Chávez Frías after the 2010 Colombia–Venezuela diplomatic crisis that had driven the two neighbouring nations to the brink of armed conflict.
-He has also served as the President of the Agrarian Bank of Colombia, Minister of Communications, Mayor of Cúcuta, and Colombian Consul in Pretoria, and São Paulo.
+He also served as the President of the Agrarian Bank of Colombia, Minister of Communications, Mayor of Cúcuta, and Colombian Consul in Pretoria, and São Paulo.

 Minister of Communications

 In 1996 while serving as General Secretary of the Colombian Liberal Party, President Ernesto Samper Pizano appointed Bautista as Deputy Minister of Communications, officially being sworn in on 27 August 1996.
 The next year on 26 August 1997, Bautista was appointed Minister of Communications replacing his former boss Saulo Arboleda Gómez.

-Personal life
+Personal life and death

-He was born in Cúcuta to Jorge Bautista Hernández and Blanca Quintero Mora.
+Bautista was born in Cúcuta to Jorge Bautista Hernández and Blanca Quintero Mora.

+Bautista died in Lisbon on 8 August 2024.
+He had been in ill health for the last few days of his life and was comatose, having been admitted to hospital in that city after suffering a heart attack whilst en route to Porto.